 Every child has an account.
-The free school meal entitlement will be £2.60 from September.
+The free school meal entitlement is £2.75.
 It will be credited by the caterer to your child’s account on a daily basis.
-This amount can only be spent on that day at lunch time; it is not available for break.
+This amount can only be spent on that day at lunchtime; it is not available for break.
 (NB.
 Any money not spent is not transferred to the following day).
 You can add more money to your child’s account by topping up their account online.

 We use an online system for Free School Meals at Orchard Park High School.

 Parent/carer’s only need to sign up once.
 Our system checks regularly for any changes in your

 circumstances during your child’s time at Orchard Park High School.
 The system simply requires a parent/carer’s date of birth and national insurance number.
 You only need to give the date of birth and national insurance number for one parent.

 Anyone eligible for a free school meal, and who registers their eligibility, will save themselves hundreds of pounds per year and your child will benefit from a healthy school meal.
 You will also help raise money for the school following a government commitment to pay schools for each student registered through the pupil premium.
 Your child does not need to eat the meal, but the school still gets the extra funding if you register.

 The funding can be used in many ways.
 Examples of how we may use the funding include:

 - Summer schools to help children with transition to secondary school.

 - Subsidising the cost of school trips or uniform.